Photo:

 Located in Maple Valley, the Muddy Pug Farm has been home to dozens of surrendered, formerly abused or neglected farm animals since its founding in 2018.

 Visit: The Muddy Pug offers tours of its 5-acre facility during summer, starting in late June when school gets out.
-Online booking will be available soon.
 Check the website for details to plan your visit

-Support: To support the farm you can donate directly, shop the sanctuary’s wish list or volunteer.
+Support: To support the farm, you can donate directly, purchase a gift card or supplies or volunteer.

 5. Black Dawg Farm and Sanctuary

-For the horse lovers in your life, Black Dawg Farm and Sanctuary is home to horses, ponies and donkeys, plus two cows, five alpacas, pigs, goats, sheep and more.
+For the horse lovers in your life, Black Dawg Farm and Sanctuary is home to horses, ponies and donkeys, plus cows, alpacas, pigs, goats, sheep and other critters.
 Black Dawg is located in Rainier, Washington, a small town in Thurston County.
 It’s run by an all-volunteer staff that provides refuge to more than 100 rescued animals.

 Visit: Black Dawg Farm schedules tours of the sanctuary using the Airbnb Experiences platform.
 Tours cost $30 for adults and teens ages 13 and older; $10 for kids ages 2–12; tots younger than 2 visit for free.